News & insights

 Top Ada Lovelace Day Speakers

 How can businesses and schools mark Ada Lovelace Day?
-Businesses and schools alike celebrate with keynote speakers, from scientists to STEM speakers, AI innovators, ethical hackers, astronaut speakers and more.
+Many book an Ada Lovelace Day speaker, ranging from scientists to STEM speakers, AI innovators, ethical hackers, astronaut speakers and more.
+For further inspiration, see our roundup of speakers to inspire girls in STEM.

 Hannah Fry

-PepTalk Fact: Hannah’s documentary Contagion: The BBC Pandemic predicted the UK’s response to a global pandemic two years before COVID-19 🔮
+PepTalk Fact: Hannah's documentary Contagion!
+The BBC Four Pandemic modelled how a flu-like virus could spread across the UK, two years before COVID-19 🔮

-⮕ Learn more and book Professor Hannah Fry as a speaker.
+Learn more and book Professor Hannah Fry →

 Nina Schick